 Pets Are Our Family

 Pets are our family members too.
 They count on us for safety, so it’s up to us to take care of them during disasters.
 The best way to keep them safe is to prepare ahead of time.
 That’s why disaster preparedness for pets is so important.
-Print off the infographic above and gather the items up into a bag so you’re prepared to look after your pet in an emergency situation.
+Print off the infographic above while you still have electricity and gather the items up into a bag so you’re prepared to look after your pet in an emergency situation.
+And if your dog does get into harm’s way here’s some useful articles including how to perform CPR on dogs and treating a poisoned pup.

 What essential items did we forget in our pet disaster preparedness kit?